w3f/polkadot-wiki/docs/learn/learn-accounts.md

 [supported curves and signature schemes](../build/build-protocol-info.md#cryptography).
 Without a private key, an account cannot sign anything.
 In
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} there are some exceptions of accounts that do not have private keys (i.e. keyless accounts).
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} there are some exceptions of accounts that do not have known private keys (i.e. keyless accounts).
 Such accounts are [multi-signature accounts](./learn-account-multisig.md), [pure proxies](./learn-proxies-pure.md#anonymous-proxy-pure-proxy), and [system accounts](./learn-account-advanced.md#system-accounts) that are not discussed here and are